CUBRID/cubrid-manual/en/env.rst

 **Language Setting**

-The language that will be used in the CUBRID DBMS can be designated with the **CUBRID_LANG** environment variable.
-The following are examples of values that can currently be set in the **CUBRID_LANG** environment variable.
+The language that will be used in the CUBRID DBMS can be designated with the **CUBRID_CHARSET** environment variable.
+The following are examples of values that can currently be set in the **CUBRID_CHARSET** environment variable.

 *   **en_US** : English (Default value)
 *   **ko_KR.euckr** : Korean EUC-KR encoding